 La Rue de la République

-The present Rue de la République is a street of outmost importance to Marseille as it connects the south districts to the north districts and is at the centre of the Euroméditerranée project.
+The project included planning Place Sadi-Carnot along with Rue Colbert whose outline was incomplete.
+The current renovated Rue de la République is a major road in Marseille as it links the southern areas to the northern ones and is in the middle of the Euroméditerranée project.

 Work on the church began in 1558 and it was consecrated in 1619 in the name of the Annunciation of the Virgin Mary.
 In the mid-18th century, the Gérard brothers built the Roman-style façade whose pediment and higher order were removed in 1926 for safety reasons.
 The convent was destroyed when Rue Colbert was built.
 The church became a parish in 1803 in the name of Saint-Cannat, Marseille’s former bishop.